At Kalmar Castle we display permanent exhibitions that tell the dramatic history of the castle, but also temporary exhibitions with different themes.

 In the Governor’s Apartments we tell the 800-year long history of Kalmar Castle through different themes.
 Each room presents an epoch, an event, or a theme.

-Welcome to a set table in the Grey Hall...
+Welcome to a set table in the Grey Hall.
 It is Easter in the year of 1586, and the King’s retinue is ready to dine.
 The dinner is a reconstruction based on the German traveler Samuel Kiechel’s preserved diary entries.
 He was invited as a spectator to the dinner in 1586.
 Preserved lists of purchases and menus from the 16th century have also been used as source material for the reconstruction.

-At the table, dishes such as fish pies with eggs mingle with salmon with lemons, rice pudding with walnuts and chopped pike in the shape of pears.
-Healthy appetite!
+The table is heavy with dishes such as fish pies with eggs, salmon with lemons, rice pudding with walnuts and minced pike shaped like pears.

 The Agda Chamber

-The room is furnished so that it resembles a 16th century upper class bedchamber environment, providing an image of how a royal mistress may have lived.
+The room is furnished as a 16th century upper class bedchamber, illustrating how a royal mistress might have lived.
 The furniture has been modeled after preserved original Renaissance furniture.

 The Women’s Prison

-In the old women's prison from the 19th century you make a rather unpleasant encounter with crime and punishment.
-Frighteningly realistic imagery conveys the torment that women suffered, from the 15th century until the 19th century.
+In the old women’s prison from the 19th century, you’ll have a rather unpleasant encounter with crime and punishment.
+Shockingly realistic imagery conveys the torment that women suffered from the 15th century until the 19th century.
 Superstition and questionable evidence influenced the trials they endured, during this dark time in our history of law.

 Curious about the castle?

-At Kalmar Castle we have interactive touch screens where you find some 400 texts, anecdotes, and stories.
-The texts are written in Swedish, English and German.
+At Kalmar Castle we have interactive touch screens where you’ll find some 400 texts, anecdotes, and stories.
+The texts are written in Swedish, English, and German.